Bob the Fake Skinny. The solution to an effective approach.

 In short, we see that in Option 1, Bob would lose only 0.3% of fat and was not even optimizing muscle mass gain, for fear of gaining fat.

 At Option 2, at the end of the same period of time, Bob reduced about 4.5% of fat, leaving him with envious abs! (the example is mine, I can make Bob the hottie of Torre beach).

 Just as training periodization is more and more common, learn to periodize your nutrition as well.

 If you want to see major visual changes in your body, these are always more visible after the stages of fat loss.

-Growing up and getting drier is a very unusual task for people called "normal".
+Growing up and getting drier is a very uncommon task for so-called 'normal' people.